python/devguide/triage/labels.rst

 .. _Component:
+.. _labels-component:

 Component labels
 ================

 These labels are mostly used to specify which :ref:`part of the codebase
-<directory-structure>` is affected by the issue/PR:
+<build-directory-structure>` is affected by the issue/PR:

 * :gh-label:`stdlib`: for standard library modules in the :cpy-file:`Lib`
   directory (written in Python).